L-Blondy/up-fetch/README.md

 })
 ```

 You can set some defaults for all requests.
-They are **evaluated before each request** to avoid using stale values
+They are **evaluated before each request** to avoid sending stale values

 ```ts
 const upfetch = up(fetch, () => ({